Bounty Day - June 8

 Bounty Day

 Bounty Day is a public holiday celebrated by the people of Norfolk Island.
-It commemorates a pivotal moment in their history when, in 1856, the first inhabitants arrived on the island.
-These settlers were descendants of English sailors from the HMS Bounty who had previously lived on Pitcairn Island.
-Led by Fletcher Christian, they began their new life on Norfolk Island, where their descendants continue to honor this history and celebrate the holiday as a symbol of their beginnings.
+It commemorates a pivotal moment in local history when, in 1856, the first settlers from Pitcairn Island arrived and began a new life on Norfolk.
+Many present-day residents trace their heritage to those families, and the day is observed as a reminder of the island’s beginnings.

-The origins of Bounty Day trace back to 1856, although its roots go even deeper.
-Before settling on Norfolk Island, the inhabitants lived on Pitcairn Island.
-Their story began in 1787 when Lieutenant William Bligh and his crew set sail for Tahiti aboard the HMS Bounty to collect breadfruit for Caribbean plantations.
-A mutiny broke out, led by Fletcher Christian, forcing Bligh and loyal crew members adrift at sea.
+The story behind Bounty Day is closely tied to the voyage of the HMS Bounty.
+In 1787, Lieutenant William Bligh and his crew sailed to Tahiti to collect breadfruit intended for Caribbean plantations.
+A mutiny later broke out, led by Fletcher Christian, and Bligh and several loyal crew members were set adrift.

 Bounty Day is observed on June 8 each year.